 Unless you are trying to cut materials beyond the limitations of your equipment we can usually help.

-Our assistance more often involves telling you what to do rather than selling you anything.
+Our assistance more often involves telling you what to do rather than selling you something you may not need.

 Providing technical help can be time consuming - we sometimes charge.